taupiqueur/chrome-shortcuts/docs/manual.md

 ### Configure keyboard shortcuts

 Navigate to `chrome://extensions/shortcuts` to configure global keyboard shortcuts.
-For example, you can bind `Ctrl+Y` to open a new tab to the right.
+For example, you can bind `Control+Y` to open a new tab to the right.
 You can also bind shortcuts to duplicate tabs, copy page URLs and more.
 [See all available actions.](#commands)